 No surprises then that Google has put together a heap of tools and resources for webmasters in its Structured Data Markup Helper.
 This will work for anyone, no matter which content management system you use.

-Start by pasting the URL or HTML source of the web page that you want to mark up, such as an events page:
+Choose from the data options listed and paste the URL or HTML source of the web page that you want to mark up, such as an events page.
+If you only have HTML, you can paste that instead.

 The page loads in the markup tool giving you the workspace to tag items – this is the markup process.

-Your web page will be in the left pane, and data items in the right panel.
+As shown in the image below, you’ll see your web page in the left pane, and the data items in the right pane:

 Now you’re ready to highlight and select the type of elements you want to mark up.